 Since folding takes everything to the limit, CPUs and GPUs run hot.
 This means two things: fan noise and a hot and dry room.
 Noise is annoying and the heat is not something I always need.
 It’s useful for those cold winter months, but becomes a problem when temperatures raise and you live in an old building without AC.

-Back in 2016 I had an idea: why not move the computer outdoors and leave it there permanently?
+Back in 2016 I had an idea: why not move the computer outdoors?